Main languages: Uzbek, Russian, Tajik, Kazakh, Tatar

 Governance

 The government of Uzbekistan is an authoritarian regime with one of the world’s worst human rights records.
-While there are in theory a series of provisions in the Constitution and other legislation guaranteeing a series of human rights, the practice has been generally repressive towards opposition figures, the independent media and non-governmental organisations.
+While there are in theory a series of provisions in the Constitution and other legislation guaranteeing human rights, the practice has been generally repressive towards opposition figures, the independent media and non-governmental organizations.

 Torture and other abuses appear widespread, and the government deals particularly severely with those whom it suspects are linked with the banned Party of Islamic Liberation (Hizb ut-Tahrir).
 It is in this context of control and oppression that minorities are also tightly controlled, with the state-directed Assembly of Peoples of Uzbekistan created at least partially for this purpose.